-The family of Jameis Winston’s accuser will hold a press conference Friday in Florida, according to an email sent out to the media.
+The family of Jameis Winston’s accuser will hold a press conference Friday in Florida, according to an email sent out by the media.

 On Dec.
-5, Florida State Attorney Willie Meggs announced that he did not find enough evidence to charge Winston with a crime.
+5, Florida State Attorney Willie Meggs held a press conference to announce that he did not find enough evidence to charge Winston with a crime.
 Meggs noted that the accuser’s statements were not consistent and that he didn’t feel like she would have been a credible witness had the case gone to trial.

 While the nature of Friday’s press conference was not specified in the email, the family of the accuser does have several avenues of legal recourse even though Winston was not formally charged by the Florida State’s Attorney’s office.